jae-heo/jae-heo.github.io/en/index.md

 <img src="{{ '/assets/img/me.jpeg' | prepend: site.baseurl }}" id="about-img">

 <div id="describe-text">
-	<p>A passionate and aspiring DevOps developer<br>with a strong interest in infrastructure management and abstraction.</p>
+	<p>A passionate and aspiring Backend/DevOps developer<br>with a strong interest in infrastructure management and abstraction.</p>
 	<p>Though I am at the start of my professional journey, my academic background and personal projects have given me a solid foundation in both software development and system administration.</p>
 	<br>
 	<p><strong>My resume and blog are still in progress.</strong></p>